scrapy/scrapy/docs/topics/exporters.rst

    :param file: the file-like object to use for exporting the data.

    :param include_headers_line: If enabled, makes the exporter output a header
-       line with the field names taken from :attr:`BaseItemExporter.fields_to_export` so that attribute must also be set in order to work (otherwise it raises a :exc:`RuntimeError`)
+      line with the field names taken from :attr:`BaseItemExporter.fields_to_export` or the first exported item fields.
    :type include_headers_line: boolean

    The additional keyword arguments of this constructor are passed to the